lshowo/my-website/content/authors/admin/_index.md

 I appreciate interdisciplinary learning and thinking.
 My research interest lies in **Human-Computer Interaction**, **Educational Technology**, and **Social Computing**.
 Firstly, I am eager to support people's working and learning by designing interactive technologies to enhance offline activities and creating immersive scenarios for online activities.
 Secondly, I am passionate about investigating people's concerns about the application of new technologies and their behavior change therewith.

-I have learned to work with many technologies in previous experiences, such as MCUs and sensors, front-end development, and information visualization toolkits.
+I have learned to work with many technologies in previous experiences, such as MCUs and sensors, front-end development, information visualization toolkits, and applied machine learning.
 I look forward to a lifetime of learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.